shleshaG/airflow/airflow-core/docs/core-concepts/dags.rst

     For more information on ``logical date``, see :ref:`data-interval` and :ref:`faq:what-does-execution-date-mean`.

-DAG Versioning
+Dag Versioning
 ~~~~~~~~~~~~~~

-In Airflow 3, DAGs are versioned automatically when their definition changes.
+In Airflow 3, Dags are versioned automatically when their definition changes.
-A new DAG version is created whenever the DAG structure is modified, for example
-when tasks or dependencies are added, removed, or updated.
+A new Dag version is created whenever the DAG structure is modified, for example when tasks or dependencies are added, removed, or updated.

-Each DAG run is associated with the version of the DAG that existed at the time
+Each Dag run is associated with the version of the Dag that existed at the time
 the run was scheduled.
-Changes made to a DAG after a run has been scheduled do
-not affect already running or completed DAG runs.
+Changes made to a Dag after a run has been scheduled do not affect already running or completed DAG runs.
 Dag Assignment
 --------------